 Once established, they require simple maintenance.
 You only need to fertilize them in the early spring.

 Ostrich Fern: Known for their feathery bright green leaves, these can add beautiful texture to your low-maintenance garden flowers.

 They can tolerate partial to full shade.
 Beware, though, that they can spread aggressively.

 Lily of the Valley: This low maintenance flower has beautiful blooms of dainty white bells that can grow even when tucked in full shade and only take easy care.

 You might also like: The Best Drought Tolerant Plants: Shrubs, Trees, Perennials, And Annuals

 Make Watering Simple

 It goes without saying that plants need water to survive.
-However in a low maintenance flower garden, you need all the efficiency you can get so even if you forget to take out the watering can, your plants can still be happy.
+However, in low maintenance flower beds or garden, you need all the efficiency you can get, so even if you forget to take out the watering can, your plants can still be happy.

-Try using a drip irrigation system with a timer so you don’t have to worry about manually watering your plants.
-You can also use a soaker hose placed below a layer of mulch to keep the soil in your garden moist.
+Try using a drip irrigation system with a timer, so you don’t have to worry about manually watering your plants.
+You can also use a soaker hose placed below a layer of mulch to keep the soil in your low maintenance garden beds moist.

 Alternatively, you can also use a water wand to extend the reach of your hose and to make the watering process quicker.